Information for Authors

 In general, manuscripts should follow the standards of the IEEE as described in the Information for IEEE Transactions and Journal Authors, available on request from the IEEE Transactions Department, 445 Hoes Lane, P. O. box 1331, Piscataway, NJ 08855-1331 USA, or mail to firstname.lastname@example.org or FAX to +1 732 562 0545.
 Submitted manuscripts must be typewritten in English.
 Specific guidelines are as follows.

 - The contribution of the paper should be presented in a manner that makes it accessible to the interested control engineering professional.
 Descriptive prose giving intuitive insight and interpretations is preferred to a formal mathematical development (lemmas, theorems, and proofs).
 Authors are encouraged to put detailed mathematical derivations in appendixes.

-- The first page should include the title; names, affiliations, and complete mailing addresses of all authors; an indication of the corresponding author; and a one-paragraph abstract which briefly and clearly describes the contribution of the paper.
+- The first page should include the title; names, affiliations, and complete mailing addresses of all authors; an indication of the corresponding author.

 - The introduction should describe the particular control engineering problem considered as it arises in applications.

 - If appropriate, indicate advantages, limitations, and possible applications in a Conclusion section.

 - References should be numbered and appear in a separate bibliography at the end of the paper.
 Use numerals in square brackets to cite references, e.g., .
 References should be complete and in IEEE style.